First Citizens Bank (Trinidad and Tobago)

-First Citizens (FCB) is a bank based in Trinidad and Tobago.
+First Citizens Bank (FCB) is a bank based in Trinidad and Tobago.
 First Citizens has over TT$38 billion in assets, 25 branches in Trinidad and three in Tobago and five in Barbados.
 It also has a representative office in Costa Rica, which handles its Latam business.
 It wholly owns First Citizens (St. Lucia) Limited, which it established as an offshore financial vehicle for the Bank and its subsidiaries and also to conduct selected banking and financial service operations in the Caribbean Region.
 The Group's Chief Executive Officer is Karen Darbasie and the office of Group Chief Financial Officer is held by Shiva Manraj.

 First Citizens Group

 Established in 1993, the First Citizens Group comprises: